Frijj: Sizes

-Frijj is sold in 400ml and 900ml bottle sizes.
-400ml bottles are in all flavours but 900ml bottles are only in strawberry and brownie flavour at the moment.
+As of 2023, Frijj is sold in 330ml bottles.
+Originally sold in 500ml bottles this was reduced to 471ml then 400ml.
+It is also available in 950ml bottle sizes.
+330ml bottles for all flavours but 950ml bottles are only available in strawberry, Chocolate fudge brownie and cookie dough flavour currently.

 Flavours

 Sponsorship and campaigns

-Frijj is well known for its high profile sponsorship campaigns, the most famous of which was the association with television show Big Brother, the sponsorship lasted for one series during 2003.
-Around the same time, Frijj was the main sponsor of ill fated dating show Elimidate hosted by ex Atomic Kitten singer Kerry Katona; the sponsorship of the show ceased at the end of its run in 2003.
+Frijj is well known for its high-profile sponsorship campaigns, the most famous of which was the association with television show Big Brother, the sponsorship lasted for one series during 2003.
+Around the same time, Frijj was the main sponsor of ill-fated dating show Elimidate hosted by ex Atomic Kitten singer Kerry Katona; the sponsorship of the show ceased at the end of its run in 2003.

 In 1993, Frijj was advertised on television, with a series of stop-motion animation adverts made by 3 Peach Animation, which featured some bizarre cows.
 July 2008 marked the introduction of a new advertising campaign for Frijj, the first since 2005.
 This included a series of five viral videos produced by the advertising agency Grey London, which parodied 1950s horror film The Blob.
 Further to this, a number of adverts ran on the sides of buses and a limited edition bottle design was produced.

 In August 2009, it was revealed that Frijj were going to be the new sponsors of Soccer AM, a weekly football based programme produced by British Sky Broadcasting, after signing a £2 million sponsorship deal.
 Frijj also sponsor Morden & District Sunday Football League team Epsom Downs FC.

 The 2011 "circus" flavours each had their own animal mascot appearing on the packaging; Magnus Monkee (monkey), Pablo Pooch (dog), Hugo Meeow (tiger), The Great Lazaro (rabbit) and Captain Roary (lion), animals commonly found in traditional circuses, to fit in with that range's theme.